jbengtsson/thor-scsi-lib/README.rst

   .. image:: images/seurat.png

-I.e., eventually, he re-implemented the strategy/approach in *Fortran-90*; which provides for *operator overloading*.
+I.e., eventually, he re-implemented the strategy/approach in *Fortran-90*; since by then its *grammar* provided for *operator overloading*.

 Tracy-2
 =======